camunda-community-hub/community/README.md

 * Improved visibility as to where an extension is in its lifecycle
 * Consistent formatting of new issues and releases with new templates and tooling
 * Visibility of your project for new contributors interested in getting involved with open source software

-Extensions under the Camunda Community Hub organization are independently led and maintained projects by members of the broader Camunda open source community, some of whom happen to be Camunda employees!

 The Camunda Community Hub aims to help extension maintainers coordinate, cross-test, and ensure that extensions hosted under the Hub can be used without causing conflict with other applications.
 It is important to note that community extensions are maintained by the community, and are not maintained or officially supported by Camunda.